NicholasSinigaglia/Dynamic_MacArthur_Consumer_Resource_model/README.md

-# Dynamic MacArthur Consumer Resource model Public
+# Dynamic MacArthur Consumer Resource model

 What is contained in this repository: